enumerbs/Project4-Group6/README.md

 - Handle missing values, remove duplicates, and address outliers
 4. Machine Learning:
 - Split the data into training and testing subsets

-- Choose appropriate ML models e.g. Random Forest Regression and Neural Prophet
+- Compare and Choose appropriate ML models e.g. Random Forest Regression, Neural Prophet, LSTM, ARIMA Choice of Model was driven by use case, as the aim is to create a timeseries forecast and the above models are suitable for such.

 5. Presentation:
 - Plot results using Matplotlib
 - Provide user interaction via queryable API and/or web application.

+ ## Evaluation Matrix**
+- Use MAE, MSE and R² metrics to evaluate model performance

 ## Expected Outcomes
 - A trained predictive model capable of accurately forecasting retail turnover.
 - Visualizations that convey findings to stakeholders for informed decision-making.

+## Potential Risks**
+- Data chosen might not be suitable
+- Model may produce biased outcomes
+- Overfitting - A chosen model might learn the training data too well, including it's noise and outliers, which can result in poor perfomance on unseen data.

 ## Tools and Technologies
 - Programming Language: Python